stackinabox/stackinabox.io/README.md

 ### Future Integrations

-It's planned to add further Docker images to this vagrant setup to support many other deployment automation tools such as:
+The plan is to add further Docker images to this Vagrant environment to support many other deployment automation tools such as:

   - [UrbanCode Build](https://developer.ibm.com/urbancode/products/urbancode-build/) (not yet implemented)
   - [UrbanCode Release](https://developer.ibm.com/urbancode/products/urbancode-release/) (not yet implemented)